dalgona coffee

 Frappe

-Frappe (frappé) comes from the French language and means drink prepared with ice.
+Frappe (frappé) comes from the French word for a drink prepared with ice.
 Coffee frappe is defined as a drink made with coffee and ice.
-Some are close in texture to iced coffees, and some to slashes.
-It all depends on in which country you are.
+Some frappes are similar in texture to iced coffees, and some to slashes.
+It all depends on which country you are in.

-The Frappe, which I enjoy having especially in the summer, is the Greek variation, which is extremely popular in Greece and Cyprus, and around the world.
+The Frappe, which I enjoy having, especially in the summer, is the Greek variation, which is extremely popular in Greece, Cyprus, and worldwide.

 Greek Frappe